imagej/imagej.github.io/pages/BigDataViewer.md

 explained in
 [Multiview-Reconstruction](Multiview-Reconstruction "wikilink").

-To convert the dataset to HDF5, select  form the Fiji menu.
-This brings up the following dialog.
+To convert the dataset to HDF5, select {% include bc content="Plugins |
+Multiview Reconstruction | Resave | As HDF5" %} form the Fiji menu.
+This
+brings up the following dialog.

 ![bdv-mvr-export1b.png](bdv-mvr-export1b.png "bdv-mvr-export1b.png")